AvacWeb/Avac-Selector-Engine/README.md

 The default order is 'tag','class','attr'
 Specifying any less or more than 3 will result in it not being set.
 Specifying any other words will result in it likely breaking the script.
 So be wise haha.

-So yeah enjoy :)
+#### Other notes I'd like to make
+* querySelectorAll is supported.
+* Like explained above, multi tokens will be prioritised and take the predicted fastest path, which is currently making this selector engine nice and fast.
+* The selector engine supports a range of browsers but not as much as the likes of Sizzle.
+Any suggestions or improvements for browser support would be good.
+* There are shortcuts in the script for optimization.
+SUCH AS when the specified attribute is 'href' it will only get A tags.
+* Another is when the specified attribute is 'name' it will check getElementsByName support and use that.
+* The third parameter can actually make a massive difference.
+It may not seem like it, but it can do. use it wisely, this is something no other selector has provided.
-The list above of what is supported will be updated every now and then when things have been updated obviously.
+* The list above of what is supported will be updated every now and then when things have been updated obviously.